leonidas/transparency/README.md

 ## Philosophy

 Transparency is heavily influenced by [PURE](http://beebole.com/pure/) but is even more opinionated about how templates and data bind together.
 Templating with Transparency is unobustrive, dead simple and just stays out of the way.

 Transparency relies on convention over configuration and requires you to have 1:1 match between CSS classes and JSON objects.
 The idea is to minimize the cognitive noise you have to deal with.
-Just call `$('.my-template').render(data)` and enjoy your life.

-The name Transparency refers to overhead projectors.
-Yeah, those projectors and hand-made transparencies of the 80's!
-Can you feel the vintage? :)
+Just call `$('.container').render(data)` and move on.